urbas/sbt-release-notes-plugin/README.md

 ## SBT tasks

-`releaseNotes`: Creates the release notes file and puts it in a location determined by the selected format and strategy.
+`releaseNotes`: Creates the release notes file.
+The location of the file determined by the [format](#formats) (by default this file is `target/releasenotes/RELEASE_NOTES`).

 `blessReleaseNotes`: Prepares release notes for the next version.
-You must commit the changes made by this task.
+You must commit its changes.
+In detail, this task does the following:

+1. optionally copies the release notes file into the folder determined by the [strategies](#strategies) (default is not to copy the release notes anywhere).

+2. prepends the current release note entries to the `src/releasenotes/releaseNotesBody.previousVersion` file.

 ### Formats